Fall Theme and Centers for Preschoolers

 Crafts are always fun and an excellent resource to help preschoolers develop their creativity and fine motor skills.
 Some ideas I have for you today are:

-• Apple Stamping: you just need apples.
-Cut them in half, and have the children press them against tempera paint in fall colors and then into a white paper, to create a unique artwork.
+• Apple Stamping: You just need apples.
+Cut them in half, and have the children press them against tempera paint in fall colors and then onto white paper to create unique artwork.

 • Fall Wreath: cut a ring out of a paper plate.
-Provide children with glue, tissue paper in fall colors, silk fall leaves, buttons in fall colors, acorns, dry corn, and any other type of items you might think of, and let them use whatever they want to decorate their wreaths.
-You will be surprised of what beautiful creations they will be able to do!
+Provide children with glue, tissue paper in fall colors, silk fall leaves, buttons in fall colors, acorns, dry corn, and any other items you might think of, and let them use whatever they want to decorate their wreaths.
+You will be surprised by what beautiful creations they will be able to do!

-• Tissue Paper Fall Suncatchers: cut out two pieces of clear contact paper for each child and small tissue paper squares and place them in a basket.
-Tape one piece of contact paper to the table sticky side up for each child and place the tissue paper basket in the middle.
+• Tissue Paper Fall Suncatcherscut out two pieces of clear contact paper for each child and small tissue paper squares and place them in a basket.
+Tape one piece of contact paper to the table sticky side up for each child and put the tissue paper basket in the middle.
 Have the children stick tissue paper squares in the contact paper.
-When they finished, cover each creation with the other piece of contact paper.
-Then use the outline of leaves, pumpkins, apples, and scarecrows, trace them on the contact paper with a permanent, and cut outside the line.
-Make a hole on the upper end, put a piece of string, and hang the suncatchers in front of a window, to enjoy the pretty colors.
+Cover each creation with the other piece of contact paper when they finish.
+Then, use the outline of leaves, pumpkins, apples, and scarecrows, trace them on the contact paper with a permanent marker, and cut them outside the line.
+Make a hole on the upper end, put a piece of string, and hang the suncatchers in front of a window to enjoy the pretty colors.

 Music and Movement

-Music and Movement are an integral part of any preschool program, and children always love that part of the day.
+Music and Movement are integral to any preschool program, and children always love that part of the day.
 There are a lot of songs and poems you can teach your preschoolers.
 These are some you can use:

 Sensory Activities

-These types of activities put preschoolers’ senses to work, ask questions to analyze situations, and come up with scientific answers.
+These activities put preschoolers’ senses to work, ask questions to analyze situations, and develop scientific answers.
 They also promote imaginary play and language development.
 These are two good ideas for this purpose:

 • Harvest Sensory Tub: Fill your sensory tub with fall leaves, mini pumpkins and gourds, mini scarecrows, nuts, and hay.
 Talk to your children about the different textures, smells, and colors.
 Ask them questions.
-It is a wonderful opportunity to integrate sensory play with science and language and vocabulary development.
+This is a beautiful opportunity to integrate sensory play with science, language, and vocabulary development.

 Dramatic Play

-This is a great theme to switch things around in your Dramatic Play area, create a pumpkin patch, and allow your preschoolers to develop their imagination and their creativity.
+This is an excellent theme for switching things around in your Dramatic Play area, creating a pumpkin patch, and allowing your preschoolers to develop their imagination and creativity.

-Include plastic pumpkins and gourds in different sizes, silk fall leaves, a cash register, rakes and shovels, a mini wheelbarrow, and anything else you can come up with, to make your theme come alive.
+To make your theme come alive, include plastic pumpkins and gourds in different sizes, silk fall leaves, a cash registerrakes and shovels, a mini wheelbarrow, and anything else you can think of.

 Writing Area

-Preschoolers are developing their fine motor skills through drawing, coloring, and marking, which is setting the foundation for their future writing process.
-Include, Fall stencilsstickershole punchesstamps, Fall books, cardstock, envelopes, and white paper in fall colors.
+Preschoolers are developing their fine motor skills through drawing, coloring, and marking, setting the foundation for their future writing process.
+Include Fall stencilsstickershole punchesstamps, Fall books, cardstock, envelopes, and white paper in fall colors.

 Fine Motor Ideas

-Even when many of the above activities cross over and help them develop their fine motor skills, I just wanted to mention a few more hands-on activities that will definitely help your little learners develop the little muscles on their hands and fingers, to prepare them for writing.
+Even when many of the above activities cross over and help them develop their fine motor skills, I just wanted to mention a few more hands-on activities to help your little learners develop the little muscles on their hands and fingers to prepare them for writing.
 Some ideas are:

-• Playdough Pumpkins and Apples: children roll playdough into balls and add small sticks and plastic leaves into it, to complete their creations.
+• Playdough Pumpkins and Apples: Children roll playdough into balls and add small sticks and plastic leaves to complete their creations.

 • Cutting Nature: let the children cut real leaves using safety scissors.